ahromis/swarm-elk/logstash/README.md

     tomcat:latest
 ```

-That will create output similar to this from logstash when using this repo:
+That will create output similar to this from logstash when using this repo.
+The `CONTAINER_NAME` will match the output of the `stdout` stream from the container, making it easy to filter based on your container's logs.

 ```
 {